-For over 20 years Yawkey Station has operated with only one single loading platform on the eastbound track requiring all outbound trains to switch tracks in order for passengers to access trains.
-The new Yawkey Station improvements will include two full length, accessible train platforms between Brookline Ave and Beacon Street thereby eliminating the need for trains to switch tracks.
-Four new elevators and an access ramp will make the station easy to navigate and fully accessible.
-The station will be positioned so that commuters can enter from the new Yawkey Way, Brookline Ave, and Beacon Street.
+For over 20 years Yawkey Station operated with only one single loading platform on the eastbound track requiring all outbound trains to switch tracks in order for passengers to access trains.
+The new Yawkey Station improvements include two full length, accessible train platforms between Brookline Ave and Beacon Street thereby eliminating the need for trains to switch tracks.
+Four new elevators and an access ramp make the station easy to navigate and fully accessible.
+The station is positioned so that commuters can enter from the new Yawkey Way, Brookline Ave, and Beacon Street.
 The waiting area will have canopies and windscreens to provide shelter from harsh winter weather or warm summer sun.

 Yawkey Station will increase mobility for people in the Longwood Medical Area, and MASCO will continue to provide a free shuttle bus service between the Station and the Longwood Medical Area.